matheusmagalhaess/matheusmagalhaess/README.md

 I just started my studies in software development...

+- 🌱 I’m currently learning Python and Javascript
+- 📫 How to reach me: matheusmagalhaes.dev@gmail.com or mmgalhaes67@gmail.com

 <!--
 **matheusmagalhaess/matheusmagalhaess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.